← Back to Insights

 Legitimate interest is less settled in Nigeria

-Under the NDPA, legitimate interest exists as a lawful basis but NDPC guidance on its application is still developing.
+Under the NDPA, legitimate interest exists as a lawful basis, and the GAID now prescribes how to use it: a Legitimate Interest Assessment on the NDPC's own template, completed before you rely on the basis.
+That is arguably more formal than the ICO's approach.
 There's less precedent, fewer published decisions, and less certainty about where the boundaries are.
-If you rely heavily on legitimate interest under GDPR for things like analytics or fraud detection, you should document your reasoning more thoroughly for NDPA purposes — and be prepared to fall back on consent if NDPC interprets it more narrowly.
+If you rely heavily on legitimate interest under GDPR for things like analytics or fraud detection, you should document your reasoning more thoroughly for NDPA purposes, and be prepared to fall back on consent if NDPC interprets it more narrowly.

 Cross-border transfers are handled differently